open-power/skiboot/doc/overview.rst

 gets to be the master.

 When we enter skiboot we also get a memory location in a register which is the location of a device tree for the system.
-We fatten out the device tree, turning offsets into real pointers and manipulating it where needed.
+We flatten out the device tree, turning offsets into real pointers and manipulating it where needed.
 We re-flatten the device tree before booting the OS (Linux).